 Though, if I do find myself forced to pick her, I like to keep one coin in my hand at the end of each turn, in case I need two the following turn, but not too many, or else I’m risking killing myself with a grip full of coins.
 I also like to look for Mal’Ganis late, if it makes any sense with my comp, as that means free coins!
 If I have Mal’Ganis, I always get the coin first so I don’t forget, but if I have Watcher, or might get Watcher, I tend to get the coin last, so I don’t accidentally miss a Watcher buff.
 When you don’t get the nuts with Watcher, it’s a delicate dance on when to use your hero power, based on what is being offered to you and your relative position in the game, but with practice, you can get it right.
 For obvious reasons, if Demons are the excluded Tribe, she even worse and probably should just be considered unplayable at that point.

 Malygos has a very interesting Hero Power because it can target any minion, whether its on your side of the board or in Bob’s Tavern.
 It’s particularly good early on, when you can play a token-generating minion and then transform one half of it into a Vulgar Humunculous or something.
 Later on, you can use it to help yourself hunt for triples, or to get additional value out of weak-bodied Battlecry minions.
 Unfortunately, as the game goes on, it usually becomes more and more about just rummaging around for triples.
 It’s free, so you might as well use it on every turn, or close to it, but that late-game value is not great, which ends up putting Malygos as a middling hero.
 Still, middle-of-the-pack is better than a lot of options, and the hero power is cool, so you’re not too sad if you have to pick Malygos.
 Due to the nature of the hero power, there’s not really one specific plan you go for with it; you just play as you normally would, taking advantage of the free re-rolls when you can, and building off whatever you get.
 Just don’t forget to use the free power!
 At the very least, on most turns you can check a minion in Bob’s tavern to see if there’s a chance you want to Freeze the board.

-Nozdormu is one of the better of the new heroes added with Patch 16.4, falling a bit behind Deathwing at most levels of play, like everyone else, but actually the very best hero in the game at the tippy-tippy-top ranks.
+Nozdormu is one of the better of the heroes in the game.
+He was actually the very best, at least at high levels, up until this latest patch.
 The reason why should be pretty clear: in Battlegrounds, you Refresh the Tavern on many turns.
 Those Refreshes each cost one mana.
 So, throughout a game of just your normal play, you’re getting something like 5-7 mana worth of value from this hero power right off the bat, almost as a minimum (unless you die pretty much immediately).
 So, looking at the easiest direct comparison for the cost of that mana, in Lich Baz’hial, you’re up at least 10 health at a minimum, and more likely a good amount more.
 By the property of fuzzy math equivalencies, that means your baseline value is that of Patchwerk–a mid-tier hero–and it only goes up from there.
 That value continues to grow as the game goes on and you re-roll more often, in search of late-game triples, and that’s just based on the normal gameplay cadence.
 What that doesn’t account for is the additional value of doing stuff like leveling your tavern on the 4-gold turn and then getting three looks at the Tier 2 minions before you buy one (you level and re-roll on the 4-gold turn, you let it naturally re-roll on the 5-gold turn, and you get a free re-roll on the 5-gold turn if you want it).
-On the 7 gold turn, you get to upgrade the Tavern, re-roll for the powerful Tavern Tier 3 minions (like Cobalt Guardian, Soul Juggler, or Pack Leader), and then buy something!
+On the 7 gold turn, you get to upgrade the Tavern, re-roll for the powerful Tavern Tier 3 minions (like Macaw, Deflect-o-Bot, Soul Juggler, or Pack Leader), and then buy something!
 All-in-all, the efficiency just adds a lot of value over the course of the game.
 Of course, you don’t play any particular compositions or anything like that, you just go with what is offered to you, but you have lots of chances to get the best offerings.
 Also, don’t forget to use your free re-roll on every single turn you don’t freeze!
 You might as well check what’s in the box.

 Reno Jackson is another of the newer batch of heroes and is one of the harder ones to get right.
 To help him out, Team 5 gave him a little buff after a couple weeks showed he was one of the worst heroes in the game.
-He got a buff, and just now got another buff, and he’s still not great, but I love him, and his high pick rate indicates I’m not the only one.
+He got a buff, and just now got another buff, and he’s still not great.
+But I don’t care, I still love him.

 The basic gameplay concept is simple: choose a good target to build around, make it “rich,” and go off!
-The problem is that sometimes it can be hard to know which minion to target, or when to target it, and it’s hard to get immediate value when you are, presumably, paying a minimum of 6 mana (a buy and a hero power) to even get the ball rolling.
+The problem is that sometimes it can be hard to know which minion to target, or when to target it, and it’s hard to get immediate value when you are, presumably, paying a minimum of 5 mana (a buy and a hero power) to even get the ball rolling.
 You often need to do it over a couple turns, and hope that you don’t fall too far behind from not having a hero power on any of the other turns and from taking those few turns to set up.
-Some of the best targets are Brann, Baron Rivendare, Khadgar, Soul Juggler, and a couple of the Tier 6 minions, if you can hold out that late.
+Some of the best targets are Brann, Baron Rivendare, Khadgar, Soul Juggler, Monstrous Macaw, and Goldgrubber.
 Basically, you want any build-around card that scales well and which you either have the pieces for, or feel confident you can get the pieces for.
 Try to keep an eye on what other people are playing so that you have an idea of what’s still in the pool.

 Khadgar’s a really interesting choice that I have heard about but not yet tried myself: golden Khadgar turns all your Alley Cats and Tidehunters into instant triples; pair it with a Brann and you get DOUBLE triples.